Graph Package Guide

 Best practices for placeholders and session state

-- Ephemeral vs persistent: write per‑turn values to
+- Session-scoped vs persistent: write temporary values used to build

 temp:*(andapp:*via user updater); see session/inmemory/service.go. - Concurrency: when multiple branches run in parallel, avoid multiple nodes mutating the same